lbormann/darts-caller/README.md

 *`-DL / --downloads`*

-If you set this to '1' the application will download all possible caller-voices that are not already installed.
+If you set this to '1' the application will download all available voice-packs that are not already installed.
 By default this is activated.

 *`-DLLA / --downloads_language`*

-If you wish to stop the application from checking/downloading all speaker languages, you can limit it to a specific language.
+If you wish to stop the application from checking/downloading all voice-pack languages, you can limit it to a specific language.
 By default this is '1' (english).

 *`-DLL / --downloads_limit`*

-If you wish to stop the application from checking/downloading all caller-voices, you can limit it to x most recent.
+If you wish to stop the application from checking/downloading all voice-packs, you can limit it to x most recent.
 By default this is '0' (no limitation).

 *`-DLP / --downloads_path`*